Insights and Predictions From the Recruiters, HR Professionals, and Talent Acquisition Experts on the Front Lines of the Job Market Today

 Candidate Close Up

-Our Recruiter Index tracks how many of the roles recruiters are working on are backfill vs. new roles.
-This month, 13 percent of recruiters said that 100 percent of their roles were brand new roles, up from 3 percent in March.
+Our Recruiter Index tracks how many of the roles recruiters are working on are backll vs. new roles.
+For the second month in a row, only six percent of recruiters said that 100 percent of the roles they were working on were brand new roles.

 Most Active Industries

-We asked recruiters across all verticals to identify the top three industries where demand for talent was highest in April.
-IT / Software Engineering maintains the number one spot in April for the second month in a row.
+We asked recruiters across all verticals to identify the top three industries where demand for talent was highest in August.

 - The average recruiter sentiment by month is calculated by asking how recruiters feel about the current job market.
-This month it witnessed a slight dip, currently at 3.5.
+This month it continued its upward trend to 3.6

-- Candidate sentiment, a measure of how open candidates are to new roles, held steady at 3.4.
+- Candidate sentiment, a measure of how open candidates are to new roles, increased to 3.8 - the highest it has been all year.

-- Only 13 percent of recruiters reported 100 percent of their roles being brand new.
+- Only six percent of recruiters reported 100 percent of their roles being brand new.